Mgryn/Unet-from-scratch/README.md

 ## Future work

 This project is still in progress.
-The data-loading, image processing and training script have to be completed.
+The data-loading, and training script have to be completed.
 After that, the network will be tested, and the code will be commented.

-Additional, refactoring of the network for example will be beneficial to be able to work with different image input size.
+It would be great to implement ability to work with:
+- different sized input
+- bigger number of classes (currently 2).